J-Dood/Consensus/README.md

   I am thinking we may want to assume multiple copies of messages may make it to the server since they might so we should be ready for redundancy

   Also, I have it so a hit is slightly differant from a strike.
 If red strikes left at blue, and is not blocked, blue is hit right.
+So a strike should be followed by a hit or a stunned action depending.